Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 Long Bien Bridge

-Long Bien Bridge is another notable historical relic of Hanoi Capital that runs across the Red River connecting Long Bien District and Hanoi’s Old Quarter.
-The cantilever bridge is known for its distinctive architectural design and historical significance that was built during the French colonial period.
-Long Bien Street is quite busy in the morning and late afternoon.
-From there, you can enjoy excellent panoramic views of the Red River and the surrounding areas.
-The scenery becomes magnificent, especially during the sunrise and the sunset.
+Long Bien Bridge is a notable historical relic connecting Long Bien District to Hanoi’s Old Quarter.
+Built during the French colonial period, this cantilever bridge is renowned for its distinctive architectural design.
+Long Bien Street becomes lively in the morning and late afternoon as you enjoy panoramic views of the Red River and surrounding landscapes, particularly breathtaking at sunrise and sunset.

-Note: Long Bien Bridge is accessible for pedestrians, bicycles, and motorcycles only.
+Note: Long Bien Bridge is accessible to pedestrians, bicycles, and motorcycles only.

 Hang Ma Street

-Hang Ma Street is a must-visit destination for any tourists to Hanoi’s Old Quarter, especially during Vietnamese festivals and celebrations.
-The street hosts a vast range of shops and stalls selling festive items.
-Particularly, prior to Mid-autumn festivals and the Tet Holiday, you can immerse in a wealth of decorative paper lanterns, traditional masks, and other decorations.
-Hang Ma Street is also a favorite destination for shopping for souvenirs, crafts, and unique gifts to bring home.
+Hang Ma Street is a must-visit location in Hanoi’s Old Quarter, particularly during Vietnamese festivals.
+This vibrant street offers a variety of shops and stalls selling festive goods.
+Particularly before the Mid-Autumn Festival and Tet Holiday, you can find beautifully decorative paper lanterns, traditional masks, and other ornaments.
+Hang Ma Street is also an excellent spot for souvenir shopping and unique gifts.

 Watch a Water Puppet Show

-Purchasing traditional handicrafts and souvenirs to bring back to your homeland is a great option.
-Those can also be gifts for friends and relatives.
-Some notable items are silk products, lacquerware, embroidery and textiles, ceramics and pottery, watercolor paintings, and traditional Vietnamese hats.
-You can buy souvenirs and handicrafts at Dong Xuan Market, Old Quarter’s night market, and other famous souvenir shops such as Collective Memory, Hanoia House, Tohe Style Shop, The Craft House Cathedral, and so on.
+Buying traditional crafts and souvenirs is a wonderful idea.
+These can also serve as gifts for friends and family.
+Noteworthy items include silk products, lacquerware, embroidery, ceramics, watercolor paintings, and traditional Vietnamese hats.
+Popular shopping locations include Dong Xuan Market, the Old Quarter Night Market, and well-known souvenir shops like Collective Memory, Hanoia House, and Tohe Style Shop.

 Explore Ta Hien Street

-Ta Hien is renowned as a lively “Beer Street” or Western Street in Hanoi’s Old Quarter.
-The street is chocked full of numerous bars, pubs, and high-end restaurants that local youngsters and international tourists often flock there for its vibrant nightlife.
-Apart from imported beverages, Ta Hien Street is famous for fresh beer, a cheap beer for budget visitors.
-Street food options are also plentiful here, you can savor fried spring rolls, grilled meat skewers, and so on.
-Furthermore, many bars on the street feature live music performances at night and you can immerse in a mix of Vietnamese and international music while drinking or people-watching.
+Ta Hien is famously known as a vibrant "Beer Street" in Hanoi’s Old Quarter.
+The street is lined with numerous bars, pubs, and restaurants frequented by local youth and international tourists.
+Apart from imported drinks, Ta Hien is known for its fresh beer, affordable for budget travelers.
+You can also find a variety of street food options here such as fried spring rolls and grilled meat skewers.
+Many bars host live music performances, allowing you to enjoy a mix of Vietnamese and international tunes while you sip drinks or people-watch.

-Hang Dao Night Market or Old Quarter Night Market runs along 3km from Hang Dao to Dong Xuan Market.
-The night market takes place every weekend evening from 18:00-23:00, Friday, Saturday, and Sunday).
-Both locals and foreigners enjoy visiting the marketplace to shop for a plethora of commodities and eat local street food such as hotpot, grilled fermented rolls, steamed sticky rice, and “pho”.
+Hang Dao Night Market, also known as the Old Quarter Night Market, stretches for approximately 3km from Hang Dao to Dong Xuan Market.
+The night market operates every weekend evening from 18:00-23:00 (Friday to Sunday).
+Locals and foreigners alike enjoy visiting the market for various goods and indulging in local street food like hotpot, grilled fermented rolls, steamed sticky rice, and pho.

-Take a leisure stroll around Hoan Kiem Pedestrian Streets at the weekend
+Take a Leisure Stroll Around Hoan Kiem Pedestrian Streets on the Weekend

 Suggested locations: